 Serial Number and EPC FAQs

-- The DoseID Serial Number (and EPC) is a 96-bit number.
+- The DoseID Consortium's serial number (and EPC) is a 96-bit number.

 - EPC+TID pairs must be registered.
 Since the TID on the tag is immutable, it can be used for integrity checks when future lookups of the item occur, helping to prevent errors and detect suspect and illegitimate products.